Student Employment Handbook

 The SEO cannot approve PAs the Friday, Monday or Tuesday before a bi-weekly pay date.
 This means the student will not see an online timesheet until the Thursday before that pay date.
 For example, for the pay period January 25 to February 7 any PA submitted February 6-10 cannot be approved by the SEO before Wednesday, February 11.

-Step-by-step hiring processes and deadlines are available on the Student Employment website under Hiring Process.
+Step-by-step hiring processes and deadlines are available on the Student Employment website under How to Hire Students.
 View the Approver EPAF and Web Timekeeping Manual and Student Employee Timesheet Manual for details.

 Training and Evaluation